rhettchase/code-301-city-explorer/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

-12-04-2023 9:36pm - The application now features a fully operational React.js frontend, integrating with the LocationIQ API to retrieve location data.
+- 12-04-2023 9:36pm - The application now features a fully operational React.js frontend, integrating with the LocationIQ API to retrieve location data.
 A specific functionality has been implemented to handle requests for the 'location' resource and renders latitude, longitude and map based on a city input
+- 12-05-2023 10:00pm - The application now pulls from a locally hosted **weather api** to pull static weather forecast data.
+A specific functionality has been implemented to handle requests for the 'weather' resource and renders weather forecast based on a city input

 ## Credit and Collaborations